gbragafibra/whatislife/lit.md

 - Pattee, H. H. (1993).
 The limitations of formal models of measurement, control, and cognition.
 Applied mathematics and computation, 56(2-3), 111-130.

+- Rosen, R. (1987).
+On the scope of syntactics in mathematics and science: the machine metaphor.
+In Real brains: artificial minds (pp. 1-23).

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.